TownNews/field59-wp/share/field59-video/readme.md

 	- [Development Instructions](#development-instructions)
 		- [Compiling CSS](#compiling-css)

-A WordPress integration for Field59 videos.
+A WordPress integration for Field59 videos, designed specifically for the Rayos platform.

 ## Dependencies